guhan/zerotociso/docs/GENERALSECURITY.md

 IDS is an intrusion detection system and IPS is an intrusion protection system, the IPS will detect and actively protect against attacks

-## What is a Common Weakness Enumerations (CWE)?

-Common Weakness Enumeration (CWE) is a community-developed list of common software weaknesses and vulnerabilities.
-CWE is maintained by the MITRE Corporation and is widely used in the field of software security.